FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 • One long-time Broncos employee, on his office wall, kept a framed article written about Bowlen when he bought the team in 1984.
 It questioned whether this shy, Canadian businessman would be any good at it or would know what he’s doing.
 Well, 34 years later, we have our answer.

 • I have always felt Brandt’s case is—in some ways, and hear me out—similar to John Madden’s.
 Brandt ran the revolutionary Cowboys scouting department for 28 years; it’s this scouting example and system that Bill Belichick regularly refers to as the bedrock for the NFL.
 Brandt has become the single most identifiable league face of the combine and the draft, two enormous NFL events that continue to lift the profile of the NFL.
 He writes for NFL.com, he talks for SiriusXM NFL Radio.
 He’s 85, and he’s the same football metronome today he was mining beat writers for draft intelligence in the eighties.
 (I know.
-I was one of the minees.)
+I was one.)
 Sixty-three years as an NFL staple.
 It’s the Lifetime Achievement Award.
 Madden had 10 superior coaching seasons, but he also is the gold standard for NFL TV analysts, and with the Madden video game provided a gateway to the game for a generation or more of gamers.
 Both guys are all football, and in very public-facing ways.

 • If I had to guess, I’d say three contributors with good shots at Canton in the future are former Giants GM George Young, Patriots owner Robert Kraft and the godfather of modern officiating, Art McNally.
 That is just a guess.